Land Transaction Tax in Wales

 LTT is payable when you buy or lease a building or land over a certain price.
 The new LTT taxation system is broadly consistent with the existing SDLT structure in England and Northern Ireland.

 The changes are designed to make the new tax fairer, improve taxation effectiveness and to enable a focus on Welsh needs and priorities.

 New LTT rates and bands were introduced from April 2018.
 LTT is broadly based on SDLT with buyers paying tax on amounts between bands, not on the full purchase price of a property.

 What are the new LTT rates in Wales?

 The new LTT rates in Wales are shown in the table below:

-* Under the existing SDLT structure an additionl property purchased for less than £40k will attract 0% tax.
-For purchases from £40k to £150k the LTT rate is expected to be 3% on full purchase price but this will be confirmed before April 2018.
+* Under the new LTT structure an additionl property purchased for less than £40k will attract 0% tax.
+For purchases from £40k to £180k the LTT rate will be 3% on full purchase price.

 £250k to £400k

 £400k to £750k

 For a normal purchase LTT is exempt on the first £180,000.
 Between £180,000 and £250,000 buyers will pay 3.5% within this band, 5% on the portion between £250,000 and £400,000, 7.5% on the portion between £400,000 and £750,000, 10% within the next band up to £1.5 million and 12% over that.
 For additional property, such as buy to let or second homes, there will be a 3% surcharge applied to all bands.